-The number of coronavirus cases in North Lincolnshire increased by 266 over the weekend, official figures show – and one more death was recorded.
+The number of coronavirus cases in North Lincolnshire increased by 159 in the last 24 hours, official figures show – and one more death was recorded.

-A total of 15,752 people had been confirmed as testing positive for Covid-19 in North Lincolnshire when the UK coronavirus daily dashboard was updated on September 6 (Monday), up from 15,486 on Friday.
+A total of 46,512 cases had been confirmed in North Lincolnshire when the UK coronavirus daily dashboard was updated on March 11 (Friday), up from 46,353 on Thursday.

-There was also one more coronavirus death recorded over the weekend in North Lincolnshire.
+There was also one more coronavirus death recorded in the latest 24-hour period in North Lincolnshire.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North Lincolnshire.